-- Handheld GPS unit - Dredge Position Check form
+- Handheld GPS unit - DQM QA Check spreadsheet-GPS Position Check Form

 - 1. Turn on the handheld GPS, and allow sufficient time for it to acquire the maximum number of satellites at a static location. - 2.
 Record the GPS location as close to the DQM GPS antenna location as possible.